Amy Barmore enters her second season as head coach of the Transylvania volleyball team for the 2019 campaign.

-Barmore, a native of Louisville, becomes the fourth Transylvania head coach in program history after spending the last four years as the lead assistant for a Transylvania volleyball team which increased its win total in each of those four seasons.
+A native of Louisville, Barmore became the fourth Transylvania head coach in program history after spending four years as the lead assistant for a Transylvania volleyball team which increased its win total in each of those four seasons.

 “I am extremely excited and blessed to be the head coach at Transy, and thrilled to continue and further our championship culture,” says Barmore.

-An intricate part of Transylvania’s rise since 2014, Barmore takes over a budding Transylvania team which produced the 2017 Heartland Collegiate Athletic Conference Offensive Player of the Year, Hannah Talkers and 2017 HCAC Freshman of the Year, Ellie Stigger.
+An intricate part of Transylvania’s rise since 2014, Barmore leads a Transylvania program which has continued a steady rise throughout the decade, first regionally, and now nationally.
+In her final season as an assistant, the Pioneers produced the 2017 Heartland Collegiate Athletic Conference Offensive Player of the Year, Hannah Talkers and 2017 HCAC Freshman of the Year, Ellie Stigger.
 Four players in total captured All-HCAC postseason recognition in 2017.

 In 2017, Barmore helped direct the Pioneers to their first 20-win season in four years while finishing second in the HCAC and making an appearance in the conference tournament semifinals.

-As Transylvania’s lead assistant from 2014 through 2017, Barmore has been instrumental in orchestrating three consecutive strong recruiting classes, highlighted by the achievements of Talkers, a sophomore, and Stiggers.
-Barmore assisted in bringing in a 2016 recruiting class comprising 10 student-athletes who have served as the foundation of the Pioneer volleyball resurgence.
+As Transylvania’s lead assistant from 2014 through 2017, Barmore was instrumental in orchestrating three consecutive strong recruiting classes, highlighted by the achievements of Talkers, Stigger, and Horne.
+Barmore spurred the arrival of the 2016 recruiting class comprising 10 student-athletes who have served as the foundation of the Pioneer volleyball resurgence.

 Additionally, Barmore has coached with the Lexington United Volleyball Club since 2001, guiding national volleyball youth teams ranging from U-14 through U-17 ages.
 Those teams have experienced top-15 finishes during her tenure with Lexington United.